 As a global birding destination, South Africa scores very highly indeed.
 While it may not have as many bird species as some other more tropical African countries, it is extremely rich in endemics and near-endemics; it is an easy travel destination with a good road network and well-developed tourism infrastructure; it offers unrivalled habitat diversity; and combines birds with big game and other wildlife to appeal to anyone with an interest in natural history.
 This tour aims to show off the best of South African birds and wildlife in a concise itinerary that will introduce participants to a wonderful array of bird species, mammal species, habitats and landscapes.
 The tour starts in Johannesburg and visits the Polokwane region; Mapungubwe National Park along the Limpopo River, Lake Albasini; the northern and central Kruger National Park; and the forests of the Magoebaskloof region before ending off back in Johannesburg.
 From the ancient Baobabs and Sandstone formations of Mapungubwe to the forested and often mist-shrouded slopes of the Soutpansberg and the vastness of the Kruger National Park, this tour will leave participants hankering for more of Southern Africa’s wonders.

-Starts in Johannesburg on the morning of the 2nd March 2019.
+Starts in Johannesburg on the morning of the 29th February 2020.
 Participants should ideally overnight in Johannesburg on the night before the tour starts.
 We are happy to arrange this accommodation.
 Alternatively participants need to arrive on early morning flights on the day the tour starts.
-Tour ends in Johannesburg on the late afternoon of the 14th March 2019.
+Tour ends in Johannesburg on the late afternoon of the 12th March 2019 in time for evening transcontinental flights.
 Please check with us before booking any flights.

 2019: ZAR 53 925 per person sharing, ZAR 8 200 single supplement